awwad/uptane/README.md

 We next demonstrate a rollback attack, where the client is given an older (and previously trusted) version of metadata.
 This attack can cause secondary clients to use older firmware than they currently trust.
-The [Deny Functionality](https://docs.google.com/document/d/1pBK--40BCg_ofww4GES0weYFB6tZRedAjUy6PJ4Rgzk/edit#heading=h.4mo91b3dvcqd) subsection of [Design Overview](https://docs.google.com/document/d/1pBK--40BCg_ofww4GES0weYFB6tZRedAjUy6PJ4Rgzk/edit?usp=sharing) covers the rollback attack in more detail.
+The [Deny Functionality](https://docs.google.com/document/d/1pBK--40BCg_ofww4GES0weYFB6tZRedAjUy6PJ4Rgzk/edit#heading=h.4mo91b3dvcqd) subsection of the [Design Overview](https://docs.google.com/document/d/1pBK--40BCg_ofww4GES0weYFB6tZRedAjUy6PJ4Rgzk/edit?usp=sharing) covers the rollback attack in more detail.

 First, switch to the Director window and copy `timestamp.der` to `backup_timestamp.der` A function is available to perform this action: